WayScripts/rs_outfitbag/README.md

-# README for `way_outfitbag` Script
+# README for `rs_outfitbag` Script

 ## Overview

-The `way_outfitbag` script adds functionality to interact with "outfit bags" in a FiveM server, allowing players to place, pick up, and open them for outfit management.
+The `rs_outfitbag` script adds functionality to interact with "outfit bags" in a FiveM server, allowing players to place, pick up, and open them for outfit management.
 This script is highly customizable and integrates with different notification systems and appearance systems.

 ---